 Your partner’s absence should not be an excuse to do whatever you want.
 If your relationship is truly meant to go the distance, an ex or another person sliding into your DMs or flirting with you at a social event will not affect your connection.
 As I said before, distance is a test.
 If you value your relationship, you wouldn’t let any outside factors affect it.

-In a lasting relationship, your partner will ask you text them when you get home.
-In the times you forget, they’ll call you to make sure that you’re home & safe.
-When traveling, you’ll want to call or text your partner before and after your flight to ensure that they know where you are & that you’re safe.
-You’ll want to FaceTime or snapchat them when it’s been too many days since seeing them, whether you’re away in another state or just stuck quarantined separately, due to COVID-19 stay-at-home orders. lol
+In a lasting relationship, your partner will ask you to text them when you get home.
+When you forget, they call you to make sure that you’re home & safe.
+When traveling, you ensure that they know where you are & that you’re safe.
+You want to FaceTime or Snapchat them when it’s been too many days apart.

-If you’re dedicated to your relationship, you’ll reject new & old love interests left & right out of respect to your current partner.
-You’ll even be willing to warn close friends to go easy on their compliments, because you don’t want anything to be accidentally misconstrued by their comments.
-If you love & value your relationship, you won’t want anything to mess it up, especially not by someone who’s really just a close friend from college who likes to call you “Boo” under every selfie you post to hype you up, because you have long history of hating the way you look.
+If you love your partner, reject new & old love interests out of respect.
+Be willing to warn friends to go easy on their compliments because you don’t want anything to be accidentally misconstrued.
+If you love & value your relationship, you won’t want anything to mess it up.
+Especially not by a friend from college who likes to call you “Boo” under every selfie to hype you up.

-Don’t fool yourself into thinking that you need to create distance between you & your partner to make them love you more.
+Don’t fool yourself into thinking that you need to create distance between you & your partner to make them love you.
 Two truly committed individuals will reject anyone & anything that tries to interfere with their connection.
 They don’t need excuses, loopholes, or exceptions.
-Long-distance or not, someone who truly loves you will always be there to love you the way you deserve to be loved.
-When the right person comes along, they’ll make you want to “show up” for them every single day, bringing a whole new meaning to the notion of perfect attendance.
+Long-distance or not, someone who loves you will always be there to love you the way you deserve.
+When the right person comes along, you “show up” for them, bringing a new meaning to perfect attendance.